 His research on caterpillars, mosquitoes and beetles has been supported with more than $15 million in grants from agencies such as the National Institutes of Health, National Science Foundation, U.S. Department of Agriculture and others.
 He received a merit award from the National Institute of General Medical Sciences in 2011 in recognition of his work.

 He is the author of more than 150 journal articles and book chapters.
 He has mentored numerous undergraduates, graduate students and postdoctorates who have gone on to successful careers in universities, government laboratories, medicine and industry.
 He has been invited to present his research findings at many national and international meetings and serves on the editorial boards of five journals in the areas of insect biology and comparative immunology.
 He has provided service on several grants panels, and teaches an array of undergraduate and graduate courses in biochemistry.

 Kanost earned his bachelor's degree from Colorado State University and his doctorate from Purdue University.
 He was a postdoctoral fellow in the department of biology at Queen's University, Kingston, Ontario, Canada, from 1983-1986.
 He also was a research associate in the University of Arizona's department of biochemistry from 1986-1991.
 He joined the K-State faculty in 1991 and was promoted to professor of biochemistry in 1999.
-He became interim head of the department of biochemistry in October 2002, then promoted to department head in fall 2003.
+He became interim head of the department of biochemistry in October 2002, then promoted to department head in fall 2003 and served until 2012.
 He earned K-State's highest academic rank of university distinguished professor in 2005.